-Sadly, the death of a baby is not a rare tragedy: around 15 babies died before, during or soon after birth every day in the UK.
+Sadly, the death of a baby is not a rare event: around 13 babies die before, during or soon after birth every day in the UK.

-In the UK in 2015, one in every 227 births was a stillbirth, and there were 3,434 stillbirths in total.
-That’s around nine babies stillborn every day
+In the UK in 2020, around 1 in every 260 births was a stillbirth.
+In total there were 2,638 stillbirths.
+That’s around eight babies stillborn every day.

 Stillbirths account for more than half of the deaths of infants under one year in the UK.